 For example, if a client creates water filtration systems, perhaps your sales team begins with a presentation of a very sophisticated filter designed for higher flow rates.
 Next they discuss the features and price point of a smaller, stackable vessel that will suit their customer’s needs but lacks some of the bells and whistles available with the first option.

-2D and 3D configurators are not merely flat, spin and zoom images but allow customers to view their order from different angles.
+Visual configurators are not merely flat, spin and zoom images but allow customers to view their order from different angles.
 Your sales team can add new items, reposition items, change colors and inspect it from multiple angles.

 For example, if your sales team is working with a liner service company that needs customized equipment to transport wind turbines, offering them a clearer view of what the equipment’s specifications will look like can help your team close the deal.